-PROFILE: The National Film Preservation Foundation (NFPF) was created in 2008 by way of a congressional (specifically the The Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2008 (P.L.
-110-336)) with a primary focus on saving already-produced American films that would not likely survive without public support.
+PROFILE: The National Film Preservation Foundation (NFPF) was created in 2008 by way of a congressional act (specifically the The Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2008 (P.L.
+110-336)).
+It seeks to preserve already-produced American films that would not survive without public support.
 The foundation supports “activities nationwide that preserve American films and improve film access for study, education, and exhibition.”
 It pursues this through all three of its grant programs:

 Basic Preservation Grants: for preservation of orphan films (work that has been abandoned by its owner or copyright holder) made in the U.S. or by American citizens abroad, and not protected by commercial interests.
 Grant amounts range from $1,000 to $18,000 in cash and/or donated laboratory services.
 This grant must be used to incorporate “new film preservation elements” (such as the soundtrack), to create new public access copies, and/or to create closed captioning (on sound films) for potential web or television exhibition.
-You can find more information about the application process here.

 Matching Grants: for “complex, large-scale preservation, reconstruction, or restoration projects involving a single film or film collection of special cultural, historic, or artistic significance.”
 Grant amounts range from $18,001 to $40,000, but—as the program title suggests—the organization receiving the grant must “match” at least one-fifth of this gift through another avenue of funding.
 The bigger scope of this grant means that the foundation requires that applicants have previous experience restoring a film with a NFPF grant.
-You can find more information about the application process here.
+Grant seekers can find more information about the application process here.

 Avant-Garde Masters Grants: for “preservation of a film or films by a single filmmaker or from a cinematic group significant to the development of avant-garde film in America.”
 (Works made in the past 20 years are not eligible.)
 Grant amounts range from $5,000 to $50,000.
+Grant seekers can find more information about the application process here.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)